segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 61 October 11, 2018

+**Today's Progress**: I got the footer working right.
+The menu is now centered along the bottom of the screen on a desktop and lined up vertically on my phone.
+Next up: managing the header.

+**Thoughts**: Centering the footer menu was a lot more complicated than I thought.
+I expected only a line or three of code, but it took quite a bit.
+I used solution #4 from (http://www.websitecodetutorials.com/code/css/css-center-nav.php).

 ### Day 60 October 10, 2018

 **Today's Progress**: I got the footer made and just need to figure out why the menu won't center for me.
 I also worked on styling the header, trying out a few different ideas.
 Still not happy with it yet.